 Chronic pain cannot kill you, but it can have a profound effect on your quality of life.
 People who suffer from chronic pain are twice as likely to report suicidal behaviors or commit suicide.
 The constant struggle with chronic pain can be enough for some people to feel hopeless and unfortunately, contemplate suicide.

 If you have suicidal thoughts, it’s imperative that you seek help from support groups, your doctor, family or friends.
-The free National Suicide Prevention Lifeline (800.273.8255) is available to connect you with a local counselor 24/7.
-It’s also available via chat.
+The free 988 Suicide & Crisis Lifeline is available to connect you with a local counselor 24/7 using text, chat or phone call.

 “Certain severe situations may prompt suicidal feelings if pain seems unbearable,” says Dr. Abdelmalak.
 “It’s critical to seek help from a pain management professional before despair sets in.”